Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/powershell-detection.md

 ## Findings

-The query returned a PowerShell process creation event matching the encoded-command detection criteria.
+The query returned a PowerShell process creation event matching the encoded command detection criteria.

 The event included the user account, computer name, PowerShell process path, command line, and parent process information for investigation.